 This chart is a little different than the others.
 It's an "impact index" score for each state factoring in cases, hospitalizations, and deaths.
 Having a chart that doesn't change as much from day to day (as each day only changes by 1/90th) allows the animation to run smoother and faster.
-And also, adding everything into one chart makes it easier to keep updated daily.
+Though this isn't normalized, so states that do big data dumps on certain days may still jump around a bit.
 I wanted a single metric that can best characterize the negative effect the virus is having on a population, factoring in the three metrics I have to work with- cases, deaths, and hospitalizations.

 Hospitalizations are a different category in that 1) They're from healthdata.gov

 , where all my other data comes from NYT, and 2) It just gives me daily hospitalization rates.
-So it's totally likely that a person will be counted more than once if they're hospitalized more than a day, but the number still works well for a state-by-state comparison.
-What I ended up doing was averaging the (per million) daily normalized* deaths, hospitalizations, and cases for the given 90-day period... counting deaths three times and hospitalizations twice.
-The more severe the category, the more it's counted.
+So it's totally likely that a person will be counted more than once if they're hospitalized more than a day, but the number still works well as it's a uniform metric for all states.
+What I ended up doing was averaging the (per million) daily deaths, hospitalizations, and cases for the given 90-day period... weighting deaths 66 times cases, and hospitalizations 33.
 The formula I'm using is this:

 What you can take from the chart- When a number is going up, that state is doing worse than they did three months ago (going down means they're doing better).
 And you can also compare states.
 And you can divide the number by 10,000 to get a really rough estimate of the percentage of the population that is undergoing a serious, sometimes deadly case of COVID.